 Gold Tip Hunter XT Arrows

-- These arrows are reliable and offer great value for money
+- These arrows are reliable and offer great value for the money

 - They are very well made and feel and look solid